 Aarey Milk Colony has an area of 3,160 acres.
 It is home to wild animals (e.g. leopards, peacocks), native plants, farmlands, milk plants and 12 villages.
 Despite being one of the last remaining green patches of Mumbai, it has faced destruction with the building of various infrastructures from metro car shed, pipelines, highways, to a zoo.

 ‘Peacock’ is a sculpture of peacock built with food-related garbage found in Aarey Milk Colony.
-It is installed among trees, where people do not usually walk pass.
+It is installed among trees, where people do not usually walk pass and actual wild animals would appear.
 Seeing wild animals in the Colony is one dear everyday experience of the villagers.
-Like watching wild animals, audience needs to look attentively from a distance in order to discover ‘Peacock’.
+Audience needs to look attentively from a distance in order to discover the work.
 If audience wants, they may go into the trees to see the construct with artificial waste.

 ‘Aarey bins’ are simple garbage bins built with garbage found in the Colony.
 The Colony does not have garbage bins, and villagers are used to burning all the garbage, which is harmful to the natural environment of the Colony.
-The bins are built with strings, bamboo sticks, and large disposed flour bags.
-The bags are installed in different spots of the Colony where garbage is thrown away.
+Built with strings, bamboo sticks, and large disposed flour bags, the bags are installed in different spots of the Colony where garbage is thrown away.

 Palash is an orange flower that is native to the Aarey Milk Colony.
-Villagers make tea with dried palash, which has a cooling effect.
+Villagers make tea with dried palash for its cooling effect.
 Like other native plants and animals of the Colony, palash is little known by Mumbaikars.
-I made jelly with palash tea and brought the jelly to the bustling Juhu Beach.
-Through sharing the jelly alien to participants, I tried to arouse their interest in the forest, share the stories of the Colony, and reveal the linkage between the city and the Colony.
+I made jelly with palash tea and share the jelly on the bustling Juhu Beach in the city.
+I tried to arouse their interest in the forest, share the stories of the Colony, and reveal the linkage between the city and the Colony.

 The work was produced as part of Daily Ration, [en]counter 2018 in Mumbai.